-Control Activities Relevant to the Audit Over Management's Process for Making Accounting Estimates (Ref: Para 13(i))
+Identified Controls Over Management's Process for Making Accounting Estimates (Ref: Para 13(i))

 A50.
-The auditor's judgment in identifying controls relevant to the audit, and therefore the need to evaluate the design of those controls and determine whether they have been implemented, relates to management's process described in paragraph 13(h)(ii).
-The auditor may not identify relevant control activities in relation to all the elements of paragraph 13(h)(ii), depending on the complexity associated with the accounting estimate.
+The auditor's judgment in identifying controls in the controls activities component, and therefore the need to evaluate the design of those controls and determine whether they have been implemented, relates to management's process described in paragraph 13(h)(ii).
+The auditor may not identify controls in relation to all aspects of paragraph 13(h)(ii).

 A51.
-As part of obtaining an understanding of the control activities relevant to the audit, the auditor may consider:
+As part of obtaining identifying the controls, and evaluating their design and determining whether they have been implemented, the auditor may consider:

 - How management determines the appropriateness of the data used to develop the accounting estimates, including when management uses an external information source or data from outside the general and subsidiary ledgers. - The review and approval of accounting estimates, including the assumptions or data used in their development, by appropriate levels of management and, where appropriate, those charged with governance. - The segregation of duties between those responsible for making the accounting estimates and those committing the entity to the related transactions, including whether the assignment of responsibilities appropriately takes account of the nature of the entity and its products or services.
-For example, in the case of a large financial institution, relevant segregation of duties may consist of an independent function responsible for estimation and validation of fair value pricing of the entity's financial products staffed by individuals whose remuneration is not tied to such products. - The effectiveness of the design of the control activities.
+For example, in the case of a large financial institution, relevant segregation of duties may consist of an independent function responsible for estimation and validation of fair value pricing of the entity's financial products staffed by individuals whose remuneration is not tied to such products. - The effectiveness of the design of the controls.
 Generally, it may be more difficult for management to design controls that address subjectivity and estimation uncertainty in a manner that effectively prevents, or detects and corrects, material misstatements, than it is to design controls that address complexity.
 Controls that address subjectivity and estimation uncertainty may need to include more manual elements, which may be less reliable than automated controls as they can be more easily bypassed, ignored or overridden by management.
 The design effectiveness of controls addressing complexity may vary depending on the reason for, and the nature of, the complexity.
 For example, it may be easier to design more effective controls related to a method that is routinely used or over the integrity of data.

 A52.
-When management makes extensive use of information technology in making an accounting estimate, controls relevant to the audit are likely to include general IT controls and application controls.
+When management makes extensive use of information technology in making an accounting estimate, identified controls in the controls activity component are likely to include general IT controls and information processing controls.
 Such controls may address risks related to: